SCOPE: Structured Prototype-Guided Adaptation for EEG Foundation Models with Limited Labels: Introduction

-\textbf{1) EFMs fail to provide reliable self-guidance.} Self-training is widely used to leverage unlabeled data under limited supervision in foundation models \citep{xie2020self, zhang2025revisiting}.
-It relies on the assumption that model confidence correlates with prediction accuracy and remains reasonably stable during training \citep{sohn2020fixmatch, berthelotremixmatch}.
-However, as evidenced by instability and overconfidence (Figure~\ref{fig:reason}B and C), EFMs violate these core assumptions, making self-generated supervision potentially misleading and prone to error amplification. \\ More importantly, Figure~\ref{fig:observation}A shows that, under limited-subject supervision, EFMs fit training data well but generalize poorly.
-This behavior is likely due to strong inter-subject variability of EEG signals, which dominates the representation space when only a few subjects are labeled.
-In this case, subject-specific patterns overwhelm task-level class structure, encouraging shortcut learning \citep{geirhos2020shortcut} and rendering label-only adaptation unreliable.
-Therefore, EFMs require an external source of structured supervision to guide adaptation on unlabeled data.
+\textbf{1) EFMs fail to provide reliable self-guidance.} Self-training is widely used to leverage unlabeled data under limited supervision in foundation models \citep{xie2020self, zhang2025revisiting}, relying on the assumption that model confidence correlates with prediction accuracy \citep{sohn2020fixmatch, berthelotremixmatch}.
+However, as evidenced by Figure~\ref{fig:intro}(B), EFMs are overconfident but inaccurate under limited supervision.
+In this regime, miscalibrated EFM predictions make self-generated supervision potentially misleading and prone to error amplification.